regit/secure-conntrack-helpers/secure-conntrack-helpers.rst

 You will also need to build carefully crafted rules for the authorization of flows involving connection tracking helpers.
-In particular, you have to do a strict anti-spoofing (has described below) to avoid traffic injection from other interfaces.
+In particular, you have to do a strict anti-spoofing (as described below) to avoid traffic injection from other interfaces.